stitionai/devika/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Bug report
+name: Issue
 about: Create a report to help us improve
-title: '[Bug]'
+title: '[ISSUE]'
 labels: ''
 assignees: ''

 ---
 <!-- NOTE: check if a similar issue is already submitted.
 Please search among the [Issues] -->

-### Describe the bug
+### Describe your issue
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

 ### How To Reproduce
 Steps to reproduce the behavior (example):